Updated 2/25/26

 Management Team

 At the helm of BWX Technologies is Rex D. Geveden, serving as President and CEO.
 With a background that includes leadership roles at NASA and Teledyne Technologies, Geveden brings a deep bench of technical and operational expertise.
-His leadership has been defined by a focus on innovation in nuclear energy and expanding the company’s footprint in both government and commercial markets.
+His tenure has been defined by a focus on innovation in nuclear energy, disciplined capital deployment, and expanding the company’s footprint across government, commercial, and medical markets simultaneously.

 Supporting Geveden is Robb A. LeMasters, Executive Vice President and Chief Financial Officer.
-LeMasters brings a strong foundation in investment strategy and corporate finance, shaped by his experience at firms such as Blue Harbour Group.
-His approach has emphasized disciplined capital allocation and steady financial stewardship.
+LeMasters brings a strong foundation in investment strategy and corporate finance shaped by his experience at firms such as Blue Harbour Group.
+His approach has emphasized disciplined capital allocation, balance sheet management, and financial stewardship that keeps the company’s growth investments aligned with long-term shareholder value creation.

 The broader leadership team includes Robert L. Duffy, who leads human resources and environmental health and safety as Chief Administrative Officer.
-Omar F. Meguid, as Chief Digital Officer, plays a pivotal role in guiding the company’s digital initiatives, while Suzy C. Sterner oversees government affairs and corporate communications.
-Together, this executive team blends industry-specific knowledge with strategic vision, keeping BWXT aligned with long-term trends in energy, security, and technology.
+Omar F. Meguid, as Chief Digital Officer, plays a pivotal role in guiding the company’s digital and advanced manufacturing initiatives, while Suzy C. Sterner oversees government affairs and corporate communications.
+Together, this executive team blends deep industry-specific knowledge with strategic vision, keeping BWXT aligned with long-term trends in energy security, national defense, and nuclear technology commercialization.

 Valuation and Stock Performance